 Diane Ravitch, in her book Slaying Goliath, notes that CCSSs were supported by the national teachers’ unions, conservative and liberal think tanks, the National PTA, United Way, and the Chamber of Commerce (p.
 230-231).
 Bill Gates gave education organizations and civil rights groups millions to promote CCSSs.
 Ravitch states, Gates may have spent as much as $2 billion to develop, implement, and promote the Common Core (231).

 In the last Presidential election, Common Core was said to be the Democrats “third rail.”
 Donald Trump and Betsy DeVos promised to get rid of Common Core, and she declared it was dead.
 Now, no one running for President or President Trump seem to remember Common Core.

 But Common Core State Standards have morphed into assessments and standards imbedded in tech programs which school districts purchase at great expense.
 They are still age-inappropriate.

 Sometimes we hear about Common Core, usually in a negative light, but deceptively.

 Common Core is Still in Florida

-For example, Florida Governor Ron DeSantis recently said that state will replace Common Core with their own standards.
+For example, Florida Governor Ron DeSantis recently said that the state will replace Common Core with its own standards.
 But many school districts there, much to the dismay of parents, use the controversial computer program called iReady which is based on, you guessed it, Common Core State Standards!

 From the iReady website starting in 2017: i‑Ready is currently the most widely-used supplemental mathematics and reading program in the state of Florida, actively used in 50 districts—or 75% of all districts in the state—and by more than one million students.